IDEAS by Chris Green

 ‘Oh, Hank.
 You’re talking about G4S, not MI5.
 Hank works for G4S.
 Used to be called Group 4.
 He’s a night security guard at a building site.’

 ‘Well.
 Perhaps you could come up with a suggestion, but we’re not taking it home.’

-Casey Boss is conscious that he has an emergency on his hands.
+Casey Boss realises he has an emergency on his hands.
 He must not let the situation escalate.
 There is no telling what harm could be done.
 He leaps into action.
 He quickly puts a number of his people on the streets to requisition CCTV footage from cameras over a distance of several square miles.
 Freeman and Willis send him film of the crash at the Cross Hands crossroads.
 He plays the footage.
 The white Skoda ploughs into the side of the black BMW.
 A hooded gunman gets out of the Beamer and runs from the scene.
 An old couple slowly emerge from the Skoda.

 ‘Doddery old farts like that shouldn’t be allowed on the roads,’ he says to his colleague, Jagger.
-‘Look at him he’s about eighty.
+‘Look at him, he’s about eighty.
 He’s got a white stick.
 He’s probably blind.’

 The gunman with the blue Ikea bag heads in the direction of the shopping district.
 It is strange, Boss thinks, how little notice people seem to take.
 It is as if they are all too used to seeing armed men in balaclavas running through the streets with heavy Ikea bags.